 • Inform the surgeon if suffering from hypertension.

 Post Operative Care

-Dressings and a light gauze bandage must be worn for several days.
-You will be able to shower the following day but as long as the sutures are not yet removed from the surgical site, you should avoid dirty water and sweat to get inside the wound by applying antibacterial ointment before showering.
+• Post Op Dressings.
+Patients will need dressings and a light gauze bandage which will be worn for several days.
+Patients will be able to shower the following day but surgeons recommend to apply antibacterial ointment before showering as long as the sutures are not yet removed from the surgical site.
+Dirty water and sweat should also be avoided to get inside the wound to avoid infection.

 Risks and Complications

-This treatment does not normally affect the ability to breastfeed.
+Mothers who want to undergo this treatment should not worry as areola reduction does not normally affect the ability to breastfeed.

-Following surgery your areolae will be balanced and proportionate in size and shape to the nipples.
+Following surgery, your areolas will be balanced and proportionate in size and shape to the nipples.
 In the first week they will already have a natural and presentable appearance, and over the next few months they will continue to improve.
 The results will last for the rest of your life.